samuelpedrajas/fastapi_boilerplate/README.md

 - **User Management**: Provides a set of APIs for user operations, including CRUD functionalities.
 - **File Upload**: Demonstrates file uploading mechanism (using S3 compatible storages like MinIO), exemplified with user photo uploads.
 - **Email Integration**: Email system for account confirmation and password resets, supported by a dynamic email template management.
-- **Role and Permission Management**: Role-based access control system with customizable permissions.
+- **Role and Permission Management**: Implements a granular access control mechanism, where roles assigned to users determine permissions for API access.
 - **Asynchronous IO**: Utilizes FastAPI's asynchronous capabilities for enhanced performance.
 - **Common Response Format**: Uniform API responses for consistency.
 - **Rate Limiting**: Custom decorator for request rate limiting (using Redis).